• Skip to primary navigation

 We all know butterscotch is not white; it is brown and if you are going to have butterscotch ice cream that should also be a light brown or beige.

-When you make the ice cream, the initial color is white, so you will need to turn it brown by using blue, red, and yellow food coloring.
+When you make the ice cream, the initial colour is white, so you will need to turn it brown by using blue, red, and yellow food colouring.

 You will need 1 part red, 1 part yellow, and 2 parts blue.
 You will get a dark brown color.
 But do not worry, you are putting that color into a white so you will get the light brown or beige color you want.